ansterONE/first-steps/test.md

 **Platform as interface:** an expandable platform for humanities students to collaboratively learn programming and build tools for their research.
 The coding platform would develop new courses with both on and offline components.
-Our goal is to introduce four new courses of 12 ETCs, one each year.
+Our goal is to introduce four new courses of 12 ETCs each, adding one new course each year.
 The new courses would enable Coding the Humanities to expand students' introduction to programming to an open space where they would collaborate with people from all over the world in their ICT engagement.
 It would foster communication among students and other participants by serving as a space where they can share and experiment with findings, improvise together, and enjoy the thrill of new learning with a network of support.
 The goal in terms of inclusion would be to reach 20,000 users in four years.
 The University of Amsterdam would begin by including four other universities in this platform, linking the students through the coursework.
-The University of California Santa Barbara, University of California Irvine, and Humboldt University of Berlin are highly motivated to take part in this platform.
+The University of California Santa Barbara, University of California Irvine, and Humboldt University of Berlin are already highly motivated to take part in this platform.

 **Lab as interface:** The lab space would be an offline physical space in Amsterdam where students could work together with private partners to